 a) current and previous financial statements;

-b) details of allocation of operating funds to Faculties, Departments, Schools, the Library, the Centre for Continuing Education, Institutes, other academic units, and non-academic departments and sectors of the University;
+b) details of allocation of operating funds to Faculties, Departments, Schools, the Library, Continuing Studies, Institutes, other Academic Units, and non-academic departments and sectors of the University;

 c) details of bargaining unit salaries and ages;